jean182/blog-182/src/pages/dark-que-te-quiero-dark/index.md

 ## Conclusions

 * Using the google fonts approach makes a lot of sense for cross browser support, we can have this working even for IE11 and you know that enterprise wise, a lot of companies are still stuck on IE11 and we have devs have to be fighting against it.
 * Theme UI is a brilliant tool, makes things less stressful an easy to config out of the box.
-Cons are, browser support, some people are not accostumed to style using jsx and well at the time is only compatible with react.
+Cons are, ~~browser support~~, some people are not accostumed to style using jsx and well at the time is only compatible with react.
 * My blog approach, is pretty nice and it is more DIY, just taking the considerations on localStorage, and this property `prefers-color-scheme`, you'll be dealing with browser incompatibility, since I used css variables and `prefers-color-scheme` won't work.
 * It is important to say, that without counting `theme-ui`, we can implemente any approach we want using plain old js and css, it is just changing a node attribute, the only thing that changes is how the event is handled.